elastisys/compliantkubernetes-apps/helmfile.d/charts/opensearch/configurer/files/dashboards-resources/welcome.md

 ## Did you know?

-As a user of Compliant Kubernetes you can request to see your Cluster configuration (without secrets) by asking your administrator.
+As a user of Welkin you can request to see your Cluster configuration (without secrets) by asking your administrator.

 {{ if .Values.dashboard.extraTextOpensearch }}
 ## {{ .Values.dashboard.extraTextOpensearch }}